corda/corda-docs-portal/content/en/docs/tutorials/corda-5/run-demo-cordapp.md

       name: Corda 5 tutorials
       weight: 100
       identifier: run-demo-cordapp
-title: Run a sample CorDapp
+title: Running a sample CorDapp
 ---

 Get started with the Corda 5 Developer Preview by running a sample CorDapp.
 Learn how to deploy and test a CorDapp before you modify the CorDapp template to write your own.

 This sample CorDapp allows you to launch probes between celestial bodies to send short messages.
-In this scenario, the solar system represents your local network.
+In this scenario, the Solar System represents your local network.
 The celestial bodies are the nodes on your network.
 To learn more about nodes, see the [node documentation]().

-The solar system CorDapp has an optional smart contract implemented that lets you control if all celestial bodies can receive probes or if only planets can receive them.
+The Solar System CorDapp has an optional smart contract implemented that lets you control if all celestial bodies can receive probes or if only planets can receive them.

 The sample CorDapp contains the following nodes: